LyuChangle2006/LyuChangle2006.github.io/_pages/about.md

   - /about.html
 ---

-I was born in April 2006 at Lu'an Anhui.
-I experienced high school at Gaocheng junior high school and Lu'an No.1 senior high school respectively.
-Now I'm a second year undergraduate student from [School of Gifted Young](https://sgy.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/).
-I'm also a member of Hua Loo-Keng Talent Program in Mathematics of USTC.
+I was admitted to School of Gifted Young, USTC at fall 2022.
+In the freshman year, I found myself interested in mathematics, especially in geometry and topology.
+During this year, I learned about basic course in mathematics, including real analysis, complex analysis, point set topology and classical differential geometry.
+Based on the excellent grade that I obtained in the math course, I was chosen to join the Hua Loo-Keng Talent Program in Mathematics.
+In the second year of undergraduate, I focused more on the learning in geometry, auditing many courses including smooth manifold and Riemannian geometry.
+I also learned about some graduate-level courses, such as complex geometry, Riemannian surface and Morse theory etc.(For notes, see [Resources](https://lyuchangle2006.github.io/Resources/))
 My current interest includes many aspects in geometry and topology, such as complex geometry and characteristic class theory.
 For more information about my learning, see [Learning Experience](https://lyuchangle2006.github.io/Learning/).
+Now I'm working on a lecture note on characteristic class theory for a expected seminar next year.

 I'm also interested in music and Rubik's cube(see [Amateur Interest](https://lyuchangle2006.github.io/Interest/).
 You can contact me by email(lcl20060401lcl@mail.ustc.edu.cn) or QQ(2732992857).